kailash-manasarovar/statement/docs/timeline/2026/july.md

 #### The Bible falls open at Isaiah 31

-- Taryn and her boyfriend Yan come round to check the windows have been blacked out in Bali.
+- Taryn and her boyfriend Yan come round to check the windows have been blacked out properly.
 - I have just been doing my bible study, which entails opening the bible wherever it may open and reading that bit.
 - The doorbell rings and I leave the open bible on the bed to go and answer the door.
 - They come up to see the work on the windows.